the-orange-shirt/gh-pages/source/_posts/2014-12-27-learning-to-switch.markdown

 #### Where to practice?
 Weekends and experienced events.

-I assume your local dance doesn't have a lot of people who switch, or that you don't know who they are.
-Otherwise, you should go talk with them instead of reading this.
-Or better yet, ask them to dance.
+Your local dance probably already has a few people who switch, even if they don't during the regular dances.
+If you mention during the break that you'd like to learn the other role, it's very likely that someone will offer to help.

 But if your local dance doesn't have a practice of switching, and regulars who switch, I recommend you practice at weekends and other experienced events first.
 This might seem counter-intuitive, because weekends also feature more complicated choreography.
 I've found complicated choreography to be less of a hindrance than unhelpful neighbors.